 Via this methodology, CCC can predict difficulties and address them in a timely manner.
 With information integration and stakeholders’ collaboration throughout a project’s lifecycle, construction becomes faster, safer, less wasteful, and more cost-effective.

 Off-Grid Solar Systems

-This time we focused on developing off-grid solar-powered accommodation units for CCC workforce.
-Considering the CCC remote project areas, the proposal of off-grid renewable energy systems are more appropriate.
+This time we focused on developing off-grid solar-powered accommodation units for the CCC workforce.
+Considering the CCC remote project areas, the proposal of off-grid renewable energy systems is more appropriate.

-A team of resourceful engineers in Oman successfully developed a 100% solar powered off-grid mobile cabin.
-A reliable energy system was developed in accordance to the latest codes and IEC Standards.
-The prototype utilized solar photovoltaic modules, inverters and lithium ion batteries to provide a consistent energy ecosystem that combines efficient LED lights and appliances.
+A team of resourceful engineers in Oman successfully developed a 100% solar-powered off-grid mobile cabin.
+A reliable energy system was developed in accordance with the latest codes and IEC Standards.
+The prototype utilized solar photovoltaic modules, inverters, and lithium-ion batteries to provide a consistent energy ecosystem that combines efficient LED lights and appliances.
 Energy is provided – day and night.
-The PV panels supply power during daytime and the excess generated power is fed into the battery storage to support the demand during the evening hours.
+The PV panels supply power during the daytime and the excess generated power is fed into the battery storage to support the demand during the evening hours.

 This energy self-sufficient mobile cabin is an innovative off-grid solution and just the first step of CCC’s strategy on renewable energy and battery technologies.

 Although still at an early stage of development, 3D printing is expected to have a disruptive impact on the construction industry.
 Provided companies can take control of the technological and financial challenges, 3D printing can transform the productivity and timeline of construction.
 With CCC’s long-standing practice of exploiting digital technologies, looking into 3D printing is a natural outcome for us.
 We are optimistic that in the future 3D printing could become a common element of the construction process and could potentially even help address the growing crisis of affordable housing in the MENA region.